NEADC Home Page NEADC Home Page

 • or just want to save the lives of some fish (they'd die when the water turns cold in the Fall)

 Contact the Environmental Officer or look at the dive calendar.
+Every year we hold an Annual BBQ Tropical Fish Rescue in Rhode Island, usually in September.
 Other tropical fish collecting trips will be posted.

 • Catch bag - doesn't have to be huge, but the kind that goes over your arm is good.